Jim Harbaugh: 2019 season

 During Harbaugh's fifth season, the Wolverines lost to Wisconsin 35–14 and to Penn State 28–21, both on the road.
 Michigan won decisively against rivals Notre Dame 45–14 and Michigan State 44–10, but concluded the regular season with a loss to then #1-ranked Ohio State by a score of 56–27 to end the regular season.
 When asked about the gap between the two schools, his reply was testy: "I'll answer your questions, not your insults."
 The Wolverines finished the season in the Citrus Bowl, where they lost to Alabama, 35–16.
 Michigan finished the season 9–4 overall.

 2020 season

+Michigan's 2020 season was significantly shortened due to the Big Ten Conference's policies regarding the COVID-19 pandemic.
 On November 14, Michigan hosted Wisconsin and Michigan suffered its largest halftime deficit at home since Michigan Stadium opened in 1927 (28–0), as well as its largest home loss (49–11) since 1935.
 On November 28, 2020, Michigan hosted Penn State and for the first time in Michigan football history, lost to a team that was 0–5 or worse.
 Michigan was winless at home during the 2020 season, marking the first time in program history that Michigan did not win any games at home.